julietkelson/julietkelson.github.io/_posts/2020-04-07-COVID-Social-Networks2.md

   - From My Brain
 ---

-*This is the second in a series of posts [From Quarantine](https://julietkelson.github.io/projects/).
+*This is the third in a series of posts [From Quarantine](https://julietkelson.github.io/projects/).
 Most posts from quarantine are prompted by Aisling Quigley's Data Storytelling class at Macalester College.
 This is one of those posts.*

 <br/>